fscorrupt/awesome-stars/README.md

 - [microsoft/Documentarian](https://github.com/microsoft/Documentarian) - An open source toolkit for documentarians and community contributors to reduce friction and provide a delightful experience for contributing to and maintaining documentation.
 - [MSEndpointMgr/M365Apps](https://github.com/MSEndpointMgr/M365Apps) - Scripted option to install M365 Apps, Project, Visio and Proofing tools using evergreen setup.exe
 - [Azure/azure-blueprints](https://github.com/Azure/azure-blueprints) - A library of sample Blueprints that can be easily imported via API or PowerShell
-- [angrycuban13/Just-A-Bunch-Of-Starr-Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - Just a bunch of scripts for Starr apps
+- [angrycuban13/Just-A-Bunch-Of-Starr-Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - Just a (small) bunch of scripts for Starr apps
 - [onpremcloudguy/WHfBChecks](https://github.com/onpremcloudguy/WHfBChecks) - A group of PowerShell scripts to check that your environment is ready for Windows Hello for Business - Hybrid Key Trust
 - [FriendsOfMDT/PSD](https://github.com/FriendsOfMDT/PSD) - PowerShell Deployment
 - [frugglehost/TautulliBatch2Trakt](https://github.com/frugglehost/TautulliBatch2Trakt) - Powershell script to send Tautulli notificaions to Trakt